San Juan Island Demonstration Garden

 In the spring of 2019, the San Juan WSU Master Gardeners launched a pilot program

 called Grow Your Own Food.
-Eleven adults and fourteen children visited the WSU Master Gardener Demonstration Garden, located on the on the Mullis Senior Center
+Eleven adults and fourteen children visited the WSU Master Gardener Demonstration Garden, located on the Mullis Senior Center

 property and Joyce Sobel Family Resource Center in Friday Harbor to learn how to